dimitrisPs/ris2017_toolkit/README.md

 We keep the first frame and resize it to `1280x1024` interpolating the missing lines.
 Segmentation marks are cropped and to `1009x1263` image and upsampled to `1280x1024`.

+## How to use it

+### Dependenaces installation

+This project was build using anaconda.
+Assuming that anaconda is already installed in the target machine, a anaconda invironment suitable to run this code can be created using the following steps.

+- navigate to this project's folder
+- create an enviroments (e.g. ris_toolkit) using the provided requrements.txt

+    `conda create --name ris_toolkit --file requirements.txt`
+- activate the anaconda environment

+    `conda activate ris_toolkit`
+- generate the data as described in the following section.

+### Data generation

+Assuming that the original dataset is stored in the following file structure.

+    .
+    ├── train_set                       # folder containing train samples
+    │   └── instrument_dataset_i        # i corresponds to dataset number (0-8)
+    │       ├── left_frame              # dir containing left frames
+    │       ├── right_frame             # dir containing right frames
+    │       ├── ground_truth
+    │       │   └── label_1             # dir contains ground truth labels for tool 1
+    │       │   └── label_n             # dir contains ground truth labels for tool n
+    │       ├── mappings.json
+    │       └── camera_calibration.txt  # 12 line calibration file.
+    └── test_set                        # folder containing test samples
+        └── instrument_dataset_i        # i corresponds to dataset number (0-10)
+            ├── left_frame              # dir containing left frames
+            ├── right_frame             # dir containing right frames
+            ├── ground_truth
+            │   └── label_1             # dir contains ground truth labels for tool 1
+            │   └── label_n             # dir contains ground truth labels for tool n
+            ├── mappings.json
+            └── camera_calibration.txt  # 12 line calibration file.

+the following program creates a modified dataset following the above file structure.
+The new dataset will contain stereo rectified frames (based on `--rect_alpha`) de-interlaced cropped and interpolated to `1280x1024` as described above.
+Additionally a stereo_calib.json, OpenCV compatible, calibration file will be generated, in place of camera_calibration.txt.
+This calibration file contains original the stereo parameters plus the computed rectification parameters.

+    python generate_stereo_binary_dataset.py /path_to_original/train_set /path_to_store_the_new/train_set --alpha_rect -1
+    python generate_stereo_binary_dataset.py /path_to_original/test_set /path_to_store_the_new/test_set --alpha_rect -1